 - Accommodate any application changes in real time with no need for pre-configuration or tagging

-- Create ad hoc or regular reports and alerts, based on free text
+- Create ad hoc or regular reports and alerts, based on free-text search

-- Source-proof, time-stamped and encrypted records so they are tamper-proof
+- Source-proof, time-stamp and encrypt records so they are tamper-proof

-- Store and compress records so they can be kept as long as required by the industry or regulations
+- Store and compress records so they can be kept as long as required by your industry or regulations

 Embedded analytics are being incorporated into applications to make insights accessible to non-technical business users.
-Nucleus predicts that in the next seven years, 90 percent of business users will interact with analytics at least once per day but only 15 percent will realize they are doing so.
+In the next seven years, 90 percent of business users will interact with analytics at least once per day but only 15 percent will realize they are doing so.

-by 2018, more than one half of large organizations globally will compete using deep analytics and proprietary algorithms, causing the disruption of entire industries.
-By 2020, Gartner analysts predict that through the use of intelligent business analytics, information will be used to reinvent, digitalize, or eliminate 80% of business processes.
+In 2020, Gartner analysts predict that through the use of intelligent business analytics (such as user session replay analysis), information will be used to reinvent, digitalize, or eliminate 80% of business processes.

-At Glassbox*, we predict the major trends for 2017 to be the cross-departmental use of big data by analyzing digital channels from the point of view of the customer’s experience and the emergence of automatic insights.
-With website session recording and replaying the digital journey we can gain an insight into the experience, the needs and the expectations of the customer.
+At Glassbox, we predict the major trends for the coming decade to be the cross-departmental use of big data by analyzing digital channels from the point of view of the customer and the emergence of automatic insights.
+With a session replay app or session replay software letting you replay the digital journey, you can gain an insight into the customer experience and the customer’s needs and expectations.